Astronomy Camp

 • Two Astroscan telescopes for viewing the photosphere by eyepiece projection.

-• Spectroscopes for examining the Fraunhofer absorption lines in the Sun's spectrum.
+• Spectroscopes for examining spectral lines (absorption and emission) in laboratory light sources and the Fraunhofer absorption lines in the Sun's spectrum.

 • Pinhole cameras using the dark interiors of our telescope domes.